Scala-Dev/exp-python2-sdk/README.md

 **`exp_sdk.stop()`**

-Stops all running instances of the sdk, cancels all listeners and stops all network connections.
+Stops all running instances of the sdk, cancels all listeners and stops all socket connections.

 ```python
 exp_1 = exp_sdk.start(**options_1)